-Cleanliness and Microbial Integrity using the NovaSeal™ Crimping Tool during Sterile Sampling of Bioprocess Products
+Demonstration of Crimp Cleanliness and Microbial Integrity During Sterile Sampling of Bioprocess Products

 Speaker: Corinne Miller, R&D Manager, Virology & Microbiological Sciences

-The NovaSeptum® single-use sterile sampling system offers improved, contamination-free sampling of bioprocess products and intermediates compared to traditional sampling methods.
-A critical step in any sampling step is disconnection of the sampling container from the process container.
-When it comes to biopharmaceuticals, separation and isolation of compartments, including vessels, containers, or single-use assemblies, can be a cause of contamination.
-For the manual NovaSeptum® sampling system, the NovaSeal™ crimping tool crimps and cuts a metallic pinch-pipe on the exterior of sample tubing to provide sterile disconnection of the sample container.
+When it comes to biopharmaceuticals, a critical step in any sampling is disconnection of the sampling container from the process container.
+Separation and isolation of compartments, including vessels, containers, or single-use assemblies, can be a cause of contamination.

-In this study, the manual NovaSeal™ crimping tool has been evaluated for cleanliness and integrity of the tubing crimp to both bacterial and viral passage.
+During this webinar, we will present results of a NovaSeal™ crimping tool study where the cleanliness and integrity of the tubing crimp to both bacterial and viral passage have been evaluated.
 Crimp cleanliness and integrity to virus outgress has been demonstrated for both silicone and thermoplastic elastomer (TPE) tubing.
-The NovaSeal™ crimping tool is ideally suited for sterile product sampling, including for viral vaccine production applications, ensuring cleanliness and integrity of the sampling crimp, lack of operator exposure, and protecting the product during bioprocess sampling and handling.

 Listen to recordings of past webinars from INTERPHEX's 2013-2014 Webinar Series.
 The Webinar Series aims to support INTERPHEX's robust conference program and will serve as the industry's year round education resource, covering the hottest topics and trends.